Mattel (MAT)

 Known for the creation of iconic toys such as Barbie and Hotwheels, Mattel (NASDAQ:MAT) is a global children's entertainment company specializing in the design and production of consumer products.

-- The good news is that its additional sales over the last five years increased its profitability as the 57.5% annual growth in its earnings per share outpaced its revenue
+- A silver lining is that its performance over the past five years shows its incremental sales were extremely profitable, as its annual earnings per share growth of 42.3% outpaced its revenue gains

 Why There Are Better Opportunities Than Mattel